KN2C2D/2d-game-runner/docs/RemoteScripts.md

 #### killRemote.sh

 This scripts is designed to kill running scripts and jobs related to games on master and remote servers.
-It use kill.sh script in the remote servers.
+It uses kill.sh script in the remote servers.
 Index of the remote server and port can be specified optionally as input command arguments so rest won't be touched.

+If an index and a port specified it would only kills the game currently running on the specified remote and port.

+If no argument specified this scripts kills the whole process.